intelsdi-x/snap/README.md

 Documentation for building a task can be found [here](docs/TASKS.md).

 ### Plugin Catalog
-All known plugins are tracked in the [Plugin Catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md) and are tagged as collectors, processors and publishers.
+All known plugins are tracked in the [plugin catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md) and are tagged as collectors, processors and publishers.

-If you would like to write your own, read through [Authoring a Plugin](#author-a-plugin).
+If you would like to write your own, read through [Author a Plugin](#author-a-plugin).
 Let us know if you begin to write one by opening an Issue.
-When you finish, please open a Pull Request to add yours to the list!
+When you finish, please open a Pull Request to add yours to the catalog!

 ## Documentation
 Documentation for snap will be kept in this repository for now.
 We would also like to link to external how-to blog posts as people write them.
-See our [Contributing](#contributing) for more details.
+See our [CONTRIBUTING.md](#contributing) for more details.

 * [snapctl](cmd/snapctl/README.md)
 * [snapd](docs/SNAPD.md)